EldadHellerman/8086-computer/README.md

 # 8086

+A single board 8086 based computer with a full keyboard and RGB LCD screen.

+The board has an expansion port for future developments - perhapse an FPGA graphics card with HDMI output.

-New version of the 8086 computer (old one moved to repository "8086_OLD"), mainly focusing on PCB design.
+It's a new version of my 8086 computer (the old one moved to repository "8086_OLD").
+This one focuses mainly on PCB design.

 I'm trying to recycle old components I salvaged and not buy anything new (excpet for the 8086 itself which I didn't have).